missjinger/SaltyZero-Repack/README.md

 3. More APIs is coming....soon.

+4. Use the cmd [create_new_script] to create a new scirpt project with the default configuration [RelWithDebInfo|Win32].

 Requirements:

 1. If you play at localhost just requiring [mysql] and one mysql database browser just like [navicat] or [heidisql].